U.S. Center for SafeSportUSCENTERFORSAFESPORT.ORG

 - Medical staff, trainers, sports psychologists, massage therapists, etc. having regular contact with USA Shooting athletes or working on behalf of USA Shooting

-The U.S. Center for SafeSport Youth Athlete Training courses are now live!
-These resources include courses for children ages 5-12 and 13-17.
+The U.S. Center for SafeSport Free Training courses are now live!
+These resources include courses for parents and children, ages 5-12 and 13-17.
 These free online trainings are designed as an introduction for minor athletes and their parents or other caregivers to understand the importance of positive, welcoming environments in sports, where misconduct like bullying or abuse is less likely to happen, and to know where to report abuse, should it occur.

 Each course is hosted through the membership platform and can be accessed once you log into your membership profile.
 Parents can choose which course is best for their child based on their actual or developmental age.
 Each course will take less than 30 minutes to complete.
 A writeable PDF certificate is available at the conclusion of each training, and parents are encouraged to write their child’s name on the printed certificate.